wlonk/arcadia/arcadia.md

 At the start of the game, characters have a number of role tokens based on their social role, and two passion tokens.

+TODO: Define relationships.

+TODO: Define reputations.
+They affect how you gain social role tokens.

 ## The GM

 The GM controls the NPCs and provides adversity.
 It's their role to reinforce